Management and Security

 For more information, see Patch and Compliance.

-The Patch and Compliance tool is included by default in a Ivanti® Endpoint Manager powered by Landesk installation (core server activation).
+The Patch and Compliance tool is included by default in a Ivanti® Endpoint Manager installation (core server activation).
 However, initially you can scan only for Ivanti software updates and your own custom security definitions.
 To scan for and remediate additional security types, you must have the corresponding Endpoint Security for Endpoint Manager content subscription.

 For more information about the CVE naming convention, Ivanti compatibility with the CVE standard, and how to use CVE identification to find individual vulnerabilities in Patch and Compliance, see Search for vulnerabilities by CVE name.